ClusterHQ/flocker/docs/using/installing/index.rst

 Next Steps
 ----------

-Next, we will describe how to set up an :ref:`authenticated user<authenticate>`.
+The next section describes how to set up an :ref:`authenticated user<authenticate>`.
 However, you may want to perform the steps in :ref:`the MongoDB tutorial <movingapps>` to ensure that your nodes are correctly configured.
 You can replace the IP addresses in the sample ``deployment.yml`` files with the IP addresses of your own nodes, but keep in mind that the tutorial was designed with local virtual machines in mind, and results in an insecure environment.